 Another walk that is conveniently split into two distinct sections.
 Green Chain Walk takes you all the way from the River Thames to Nunhead Cemetery and takes you through lush woodland and vast green fields and parks.

-This route is very well signposted so you’ll find it easy to navigate, plus you’ll be able to see some stunning sights along the way, such as:
+On this route you’ll be able to see some stunning sights along the way, such as:

 • Eltham Palace